 Cheese: the new battleground in Ireland’s climate debate

-Glanbia cheese plant controversy masks bigger issue around Ireland’s role in EU dairy industry
+Glanbia plant controversy masks bigger issue around Ireland’s role in EU dairy industry

-New cheese plants suggest Ireland is soaking up an overspill of dairy production in the wake of the lifting of milk quotas from producers under environmental pressure in their home countries.
-Photograph: Alan Betson
+New cheese plants suggest Ireland is soaking up an overspill of dairy production following lifting of quotas from producers under environmental pressure in their home countries.
+File photograph: The Irish Times

 On the surface, the row seems like a straight shoot-out between environmentalists and industry, something we’re likely to see more and more of as activists pursue their aims in court.
 However, there’s a different play going on behind the scenes.